CodeWringer/ambersteel/documents/en/ruleset/rules.md

 | 10    | 4  | 60'/20m  | AOE 24'/8m radius | **6D6 Burning** | The mage makes fire rain from the sky.
 This spell lasts two turns in combat or 10 seconds out of combat. |

 ### Cryomancy
 The summoning and control of ice.
-Besides the frostbite, cryomancer's can inflict [exhaustion](#exhaustion) on opponents, or freeze things, so they're harder to break.
+Cryomancer's can inflict [frostbite](#frostbite) on opponents.
+They can also freeze things, so they're harder to break.

 | Level | AP | Distance | Type | Damage | Effect(s)                      |
 | ----- | -- | -------- | ---- | ------ | ------------------------------ |